zachkoehn/aquatic_food_justice_model/README.md

-# Towards Justice in Blue Foods
+# Rights and Representation Support Justice across Aquatic Food Systems

 This repository houses the script and data necessary to run the quantitative aspects of the paper.
 This project is a part of the Blue Food Assessment.

 Description of contents of the subdirectories:
 * data_cleaning - includes all the scripts that clean the raw data.
 Raw data is not included in the repository due to size.